Rest in Peace (The Walking Dead): Production

 The opening musical score differs from previous episodes because original composer Bear McCreary returned to re-record a new version with a live orchestra.
 Norman Reedus suffered a concussion on set while filming the episode after hitting his head, although the black-eye his character receives was already in the script prior to this happening.
-Chandler Riggs, whose character, Carl Grimes, was killed off in season 8, surprised the cast and crew on the last day of filming and can be seen in the background as a farmer toward the final scene at Hilltop.
+Chandler Riggs, whose character, Carl Grimes, was absent from the show since season 8, surprised the cast and crew on the last day of filming and can be seen in the background as a farmer toward the final scene at Hilltop.
 The opening scene in the hospital was noted for its many visual connections to previous seasons: a walker uses a rock to break a glass door ("Guts"), Judith is protected in her hospital room by a stretcher (her father is saved in a similar way in "TS-19"), and the Coalition gathers for a dinner as a family (a dream sequence seen in "The Day Will Come When You Won't Be").

-Production on the episode wrapped in April except for the scene featuring Rick and Michonne, which was filmed in August.
-The scene was written by Scott M. Gimple, who is the showrunner on their upcoming spin-off show, and was shot over two days in Georgia.
+Production on the episode wrapped in April 2022 except for the scene featuring Rick and Michonne, which was filmed in August.
+The scene was written by Scott M. Gimple, who is the showrunner on their spin-off series, The Walking Dead: The Ones Who Live, and was shot over two days in Georgia.
 The final moments of the episode features a montage of scenes from every prior season of the series that includes past cast members while a voice-over orbits around a single line: "We're the ones who live."
 While many of the voices uttering this mantra are spoken by characters already in season 11, such as Daryl and Maggie, several former actors recorded lines for the montage also.
 This includes the voices of former Walking Dead actors Michael Cudlitz (Abraham), Laurie Holden (Andrea), Lennie James (Morgan), Sonequa Martin-Green (Sasha), Chandler Riggs (Carl), and Steven Yeun (Glenn).

 On its original airing, advertisements for Autodesk, Deloitte, DoorDash, Maximum Effort, and Ring were specifically designed to accompany the episode.
-The ads, jointly produced by AMC and Ryan Reynolds' production company Maximum Effort, featured zombified versions of Walking Dead characters including Milton Mamet (Dallas Roberts), Andrea (Laurie Holden), Rodney (Joe Ando-Hirsh), and Gareth (Andrew J. West).
+The ads, jointly produced by AMC and Ryan Reynolds' production company Maximum Effort, featured zombified versions of Walking Dead characters, including Milton Mamet (Dallas Roberts), Andrea (Laurie Holden), Rodney (Joe Ando-Hirsh) and Gareth (Andrew J. West).

 Eleanor Matsuura's baby bump is visible during her last scene as Yumiko following the one year time jump.
 Matsuura alluded that given the Commonwealth's healthcare and her brother, Yumiko may have received in vitro fertilization to have a baby with Magna (Nadia Hilker).

 In Norman Reedus' closing scene, episode director and special make-up effects artist Greg Nicotero makes a cameo as a walker stumbling along the road dressed in a striped shirt; Nicotero has portrayed a walker numerous times throughout the series.

 Reception

-Critical reception
+Critical

 The episode received generally positive reviews from critics.